York Minster: History

 In 741, the cathedral may have been damaged or destroyed in a fire.
 Any damage to the cathedral was not long-lasting.
-Alcuin (who makes no mention of the fire or rebuilding) wrote in detail of the building's wealth and grandeur.
+Alcuin (who makes no mention of the fire or rebuilding) wrote in detail about the building's wealth and grandeur.
+However, the Annals of Yorkshire state that in 741 "Archbishop Egbert, assisted by Albert, a learned native, took it entirely down after the fire" and that they were assisted by Eanbald and Alcuin in rebuilding it "in the most magnificent style."
+Albert succeeded Egbert, adding many books to Egbert's library, especially those he had gathered abroad in his youth, and died in 781, ten days after the consecration of the new cathedral.
 In his time, there was a grand altar erected over the place of Edwin's baptism, covered with precious metals and jewels.
 A spectacular chandelier hung above the altar, and the cathedral possessed a rich and valuable silver cross and golden cruet.
 The cathedral, together with the rest of the city, then passed through the hands of numerous invaders, and its history is obscure until the 10th century.
+Archbishop Wulstan, (who died in 955 according to the annals) was temporarily imprisoned by king Edred for supporting Anlaff (and/or Eric).
 There were a series of Benedictine archbishops, including Saint Oswald of Worcester, Wulfstan and Ealdred, who travelled to Westminster to crown William the Conqueror in 1066.
 Ealdred died in 1069 and was buried in the cathedral.